TGIFiveSpot: Five Great Scenes From Bad Movies

 Iron Mike vs. Ironman in Black and White (1999)

 Unlike Gigli, James Toback’s Black and White isn’t awful.
 In fact, there’s plenty of interesting concepts and characters woven into this hodgepodge.
 The Wu-Tang Clan milieu, during their late-nineties peak, for starters.
 Bijou Phillips brings it, in her bad-girl-steeped-in-black-culture, teenage-angst role.
 Brooke Shields acting doesn’t feel as wooden as it normally does.
 But there’s tons of truly terrible performances, plus subplots, such as everything involving Allan Houston and Ben Stiller.
 There’s also next to no script, let alone any discernible story arc.

-So, the power of the performers, and ability to interact with each other, is really all Black and White has got.
-But when its Robert Downey Jr, pre-Ironman, and Iron Mike Tyson, pre-face-tattoo, let’s face it, that’s quite a lot.
+So, the power of the performers, and their ability to interact, is really all Black and White has got.
+But when it’s Robert Downey Jr, pre-Ironman, and Iron Mike Tyson, pre-face-tattoo, let’s face it, that’s quite a lot.
 This turbulent exchange, at the most awkward cocktail party of all-time, is everything.
 It’s enough to forgive what would otherwise be problematically homophobic language.
 Here, it feels like an authentic incarnation of on-parole Mike in '99.
 Meanwhile Downey Jr, battling his own demons while in and out of jail around this same time, pushes himself and Tyson to the brink here.